-Backblaze B2 Cloud Storage 1.0 is out of Beta and available for organizations large and small to reliably, yet inexpensively, store their data in the cloud.
-B2 not only provides cloud storage at 1/4th the cost of leading providers, it also comes with a 99.9% Service Level Agreement (SLA), free and premium support options, and a growing list of partners who have created integrations to sync, backup, or archive data to the B2 cloud.
+Backblaze B2 Cloud Storage 1.0 is out of beta and available for organizations large and small to reliably, yet inexpensively, store their data in the cloud.
+Backblaze B2 not only provides cloud storage at one-fourth the cost of leading providers, it also comes with a 99.9% service-level agreement (SLA), free and premium support options, and a growing list of partners who have created integrations to sync, back up, or archive data to the Backblaze B2 cloud.

 These innovations are part of what has enabled Backblaze to store over 250 petabytes of data and helped us recover over 12 billion files.
 This is the foundation on which Backblaze B2 Cloud Storage 1.0 is built.

 The number of integrations with Backblaze B2 grows daily as companies discover how easy it is to build Backblaze B2 Cloud Storage into their products and services.
 These companies know that by providing Backblaze B2 as a cloud storage option, they are dramatically lowering the cost of cloud storage for their customers and in turn, encouraging potential customers to choose their solution.

 “I was pleased by how elegant and simple, yet powerful the Backblaze B2 developers interface (API) is.…The biggest open issue remaining—and a quite happy problem indeed—is to figure out new and exciting ways to leverage that power for cool new features in the future for NeoFinder on both Mac and iOS platforms.”
 Norbert M. Doerner, developer of NeoFinder.

 Here are a few of the B2 Cloud Storage integrations to date.